 Maintaining low carbohydrate intake is simple enough.
 All you really have to do is stick to a daily carb limit that allows you to get into and stay in ketosis.
-Knowing if you are in ketosis, on the other hand, can be a bit more confusing.
+Knowing the signs of ketosis, on the other hand, can be a bit more confusing.

 To make things much simpler, we decided to put together a quick guide that will help make the question “am I in ketosis?” much easier for you to answer.